hmxmilohax/rb3-pc/instrument-repo/readme.md

 A repository of premade controller profiles for RPCS3 to help newcomers to Rock Band 3.
 These files should be simple drag and drop configurations for controllers.

-These are specifically for the latest version of RPCS3.

-If you're using v0.0.28-15417-9b3a878c, [**[please refer to the older version]**](https://github.com/carlmylo/rb3-pc/tree/main/instrument-repo/_old#readme).

 ## How to install:
 Before you install, **if you have any bindings in `config\input_configs\BLUS30463`, you should back them up because they will be overwritten.**